2007 European Cup (athletics)

 The 2007 Spar European Cup took place on 23 and 24 June 2007 at the Olympic Stadium in Munich, Germany.
-This was the 27th time the European Cup has been held and the second time the event has been hosted in Munich.
+This was the 27th time the European Cup had been held and the second time the event has been hosted in Munich.
 It was the penultimate staging of the Cup.

 Super League

 Final standings

 Top six teams qualified for the 2008 European Indoor Cup.